-Bright Leaf Preserve, a 216-acre nature preserve in west Austin, is a unique Central Texas resource and a thriving ecosystem for numerous plants and animals.
-Located south of 2222 and Mesa Drive, Bright Leaf Preserve is under the ownership and management of Austin Community Foundation.
+Bright Leaf Preserve, a 216-acre nature preserve located in west Austin, is a unique Central Texas resource and a thriving ecosystem for numerous plants and animals.
+In August of 2021, Austin Community Foundation transferred ownership and management of the preserve to Austin Water.
+With this transfer, Bright Leaf has become a part of the Balcones Canyonlands Preserve, a system of more than 32,000 acres that exists as a multi-agency conservation effort.

 History of Bright Leaf

 In 2006, the ownership and management of the preserve transferred to Austin Community Foundation.
-As part of the transfer, the Foundation was charged, per Lucas’ will, with finding a permanent owner for Bright Leaf.
+As part of the transfer, the Foundation was charged with finding a permanent owner for Bright Leaf, per Ms. Lucas’ will.
+After a thorough and diligent RFP process, Austin Community Foundation selected Austin Water to become the long-term owner and carry out the mission of Bright Leaf.
+Austin Water became the owner and manager of Bright Leaf in August 2021.

 Protection and Preservation